Simple Balsamic Mustard Dressing Recipe

 Balsamic Mustard Dressing

 This balsamic mustard salad dressing is a perfect balance of tangy, savory, and slightly sweet flavors.
-Made with extra virgin olive oil, Dijon mustard, balsamic vinegar, and a touch of honey, it’s a quick and easy homemade dressing that enhances any salad.
-Whisk it together in just minutes for a delicious and healthy vinaigrette, ideal for drizzling over fresh greens, roasted vegetables, or grain bowls.
+It’s a quick and easy homemade dressing that enhances any salad; ideal for drizzling over fresh greens, roasted vegetables, or grain bowls.
 Perfect for those looking to elevate their salad game with a simple yet flavorful dressing.

 5 from 1 vote